egliorn/spotify-csv-export-script/README.md

 # spotify-to-csv-export-script
-A script, for exporting saved tracks and playlists of a Spotify user (name, artists, album, duration).
+A script, for exporting saved tracks and playlists of a Spotify user (uri, name, artists, album, duration).
 Based on [Tekore](https://github.com/felix-hilden/tekore) library (Spotify Web API client).

 *Read this in other languages: [English](README.md), [Русский](README.ru.md).*